-Dame Julie Andrews has created a 60th anniversary production of the Tony Award-winning musical that feels trapped in amber – for better or worse
+Dame Julie Andrews' 60th anniversary production of the Tony Award-winning musical returns for an encore

 When it was announced that Julie Andrews was going to direct a production of My Fair Lady in Australia, lifelong fans started salivating immediately.
 When she explained that it would be an exact replica of the original 1956 Broadway production in which she starred and made her name, doubts began to creep in.
 Could you possibly recreate the magic and allure of what was at the time the greatest musical theatre success story ever?
 And even if you could, why would you?
 What could a hoary old production, trapped in amber, have to say to modern audiences, even those primed for nostalgia?